lightningrodlabs/we-tauri/docs/Design.md

     timestamp: u64,
 }
 ```
-as well as a UUID to ensure the *we group* has it's own private DHT.
+as well as a UUID as Network Seed to ensure the *we group* has it's own private DHT.

 ## We group